MysticMoonlight/StarlightMap/README.md

-# Notice
-1.44 has been released for both ETS2 and ATS.
-We will update our map combo and announce it on our [Twitter](https://twitter.com/Mysty_Moonlight) when it's ready.
-We wish to ask you to be patient while the developers update their map to support 1.44.
-Thank you!

 # Starlight
 Starlight is the collection of Map Combo for the game Euro Truck Simulator 2 and American Truck Simulator.